 The Authority participates in the Disability Income Plan of North Carolina (DIPNC), a cost-sharing, multiple-employer defined benefit plan, to provide short-term and long-term disability benefits to eligible members of the TSERS and the ORP.
 Benefit and contribution provisions are established by Chapter 135, Article 6 of the General Statutes, and may be amended only by the North Carolina General Assembly.
-The plan does not provide for automatic post-retirement benefit increases.
+The Plan does not provide for automatic post-retirement benefit increases.

 Disability income benefits are funded by actuarially determined employer contributions that are established by the General Assembly.
-For the fiscal year ended June 30, 2016, the Authority made a statutory contribution of .41% of covered payroll under the TSERS and the ORP to the DIPNC.
-The required contribution rate for the years ended June 30, 2015 and 2014 were .41% and .44%, respectively.
-The Authority made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2016, 2015, and 2014, which were \$11,614, \$11,457, and \$11,898, respectively.
+For the fiscal year ended June 30, 2017, the Authority made a statutory contribution of .38% of covered payroll under the TSERS and the ORP to the DIPNC.
+Required contribution rates for the years ended June 30, 2016 and 2015 were .41% in both years.
+The Authority made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2017, 2016, and 2015, which were \$11,966, \$11,614, and \$11,457, respectively.
 The Authority assumes no liability for long-term disability benefits under the DIPNC other than its contribution.